root-project/web/manual/roofit/index.md

 }
 {% endhighlight %}

+You can use PDF's `lxg` for fitting, plotting and event generation in exactly the same way as the PDF model of The [Signal and background model](#signal-and-background-model) example.

 ### Multi-dimensional PDF

 You can construct multi-dimensional PDFs with and without correlations using the `RooProdPdf` product operator.
 The example below shows how to construct a 2-dimensional PDF with correlations of the form `F(x|y)*G(y)` where the conditional PDF `F(x|y)` describes the distribution in observable `x` given a value of `y`, and PDF `G(y)` describes the distribution in observable `y`.

 {% highlight C++ %}
 {
    RooWorkspace w("w");